shashank-rana22/Cogo-teams/README.md

 - Clone the project from `Github` using `git clone git@github.com:Cogoport/cogo-admin.git`

-- Use `pnpm install` to install all dependencies
+- Use `pnpm install` to install all dependencies.

 ## Structure